Mudka/CRUD-Database/readme.md

-# A Django project with JWT authentication for managing employees.
+# Django project with JWT authentication for managing employees.

 ## Table of Contents
 - [Setup](#setup)